Nithur-M/work-from-anywhere/software-engineer-jobs.md

 &lt;li&gt;Experience designing and maintaining scalable public APIs&lt;/li&gt;
 &lt;li&gt;Ability to thrive in ambiguous environments where you get to work directly with stakeholders with minimal guidance and direction&lt;/li&gt;
 &lt;li&gt;Strong communication skills (English) and collaboration skills&lt;/li&gt;
+&lt;li&gt;This role includes participation in a shared on-call rotation.
+The schedule will be communicated in advance, and we strive to balance coverage equitably while minimizing off-hours disruptions.&lt;/li&gt;
 &lt;/ul&gt;
 &lt;p&gt;&lt;strong&gt;&amp;nbsp;Ideally, we would love to have someone who also has:&lt;/strong&gt;&lt;/p&gt;
 &lt;ul&gt;